-Step 1.
-Within ten (10) days after the event giving rise to the grievance, or within ten (10) days following the time when the employee should reasonably have known of its occurrence, the employee aggrieved and if the employee desires, the Union Steward may discuss the grievance with the employee's immediate supervisor.
-The immediate supervisor shall attempt to adjust the matter and shall respond orally to the employee within three (3) working days.

-Step 2.
-If the grievance has not been settled in Step 1, a written grievance may be filed, signed by the aggrieved employee and employee's accredited Union Steward and presented to the appropriate Employer second level representative, the Officer in Charge, Special Operations Division, within five (5) days after the grievance has been filed.
-The Management representative shall answer the grievance, in writing, giving a reason for the answer if the grievance is denied within seven (7) days after hearing the grievance.

-Step 3.
-If the grievance has not been settled at Step 2, a written appeal signed by the employee and the employee's Union representative may be filed with the employee's division chief within five (5) days after receipt of the Step 2 answer or after the answer was due.
-The division chief or the division chief's designee shall meet with the employee and the employee's accredited Union steward within five (5) days of the receipt of the written appeal.
-Within five (5) days of hearing the grievance, the division chief shall answer the grievance in writing, giving a reason for the answer if the grievance is denied.

-Step 4.
-If the grievance is not settled at Step 3, a written appeal signed by the employee and the employee's Union representative may be filed with the bureau chief within five (5) days after receipt of the division chief's written answer.
-Within ten (10) days thereafter, the bureau chief or his designee and a representative of the Personnel Office shall meet with the employee and a committee including the employee's accredited Union Steward, the Union President and/or representatives of the Council and/or International Union.
-Within ten (10) days thereafter, the bureau chief shall answer the grievance in writing, giving a reason for the answer, if the grievance is denied.

-Step 5.
-If the grievance is not settled at Step 4 the Union may request in writing arbitration, giving written notice to the Employer within ten (10) days after the answer of the bureau chief in Step 4 is due.
+- Step 1.
+Within ten (10) days after the event giving rise to the grievance, or within ten (10) days following the time when the employee should reasonably have known of its occurrence, the employee aggrieved and if the employee desires, the Union Steward, may discuss the grievance with the employee's captain.
+The captain shall attempt to adjust the matter and shall respond orally to the employee within three (3) working days. - Step 2.
+If the grievance has not been settled in Step 1, a written grievance may be filed, signed by the aggrieved employee and employee's accredited Union Steward and presented to the employee's major, within five (5) days after the grievance has been filed.
+The Management representative shall answer the grievance, in writing, giving a reason for the answer if the grievance is denied within seven (7) days after hearing the grievance. - Step 3.
+If the grievance has not been settled at Step 2, a written appeal signed by the employee and the employee's Union representative may be filed with the Chief of Police within five (5) days after receipt of the Step 2 answer or after the answer was due.
+The Police Chief or the Police Chief's designee shall meet with the employee and the employee's accredited Union steward within five (5) days of the receipt of the written appeal.
+Within five (5) days of hearing the grievance, the Police Chief shall answer the grievance in writing, giving a reason for the answer if the grievance is denied. - Step 4.
+If the grievance is not settled at Step 3, a written appeal signed by the employee and the employee's Union representative may be filed with the Director, County Office of Personnel and Labor Relations within five (5) days after receipt of the Police Chief's written answer.
+Within ten (10) days thereafter, the Director, County Office of Personnel and Labor Relations or designee, shall meet with the employee and a committee including the employee's accredited Union Steward, the Union President and/or representatives of the Council and/or International Union.
+Within ten (10) days thereafter, the Director, County Office of Personnel and Labor Relations shall answer the grievance in writing, giving a reason for the answer, if the grievance is denied. - Step 5.
+If the grievance is not settled at Step 4 the Union may request in writing arbitration, giving written notice to the Employer within ten (10) days after the answer of the Director, County Office of Personnel and Labor Relations in Step 4 is due.
 The arbitration proceedings shall be conducted by an arbitrator to be selected by the Employer and the Union within seven (7) days after notice has been given.
-If the parties are unable to select an arbitrator, the Federal Mediation and Conciliation Service (FMCS) or American Arbitration Association (AAA) shall be requested to provide a panel of five (5) arbitrators from which the arbitrator shall be selected according to the procedure specified by the board.
+If the parties are unable to select an arbitrator, the Federal

+Mediation and Conciliation Service (FMCS) or American Arbitration Association (AAA) shall be requested to provide a panel of five (5) arbitrators from which the arbitrator shall be selected according to the procedure specified by the board.
 The decision of the arbitrator shall be final and binding on the parties.
 Expenses for the arbitrator's service and the proceeding shall be borne equally by the Employer and the Union.